 How Do Sealants Work?

 Consider them as raincoats for your teeth.
-The cavity-causing germs that survive in everyone’s mouth meet up residual food elements.
+The cavity-causing germs that survive in everyone’s mouth meet up with residual food elements.
 Subsequently, they generate acids that can produce holes in teeth.
 These holes, to put in simple words are cavities.
 Subsequent to applying sealant it keeps those bits of food out and prevents bacteria and acid from settling on your teeth.
-It works exactly as a raincoat keeps you clean and dry during rain.
+It works exactly as a raincoat and keeps you clean and dry during rain.

 If you are wondering to know who should get sealants; let’s explain.

 Children and teenagers are the candidates for sealants because of the chance of decay in the depressions of the premolars and molars.
 Though, adults without decay or fillings in their molars can as well benefit from sealants.